|

 We all see those BPA-free containers everywhere now, but what does BPA-free mean?

-You might think this means the product is safe, but unfortunately, it doesn’t.
+You might think this means the product is safe, but unfortunately, it doesn’t always.

 Come to find out, BPA-Free can mean that other bisphenols were still used like BPA and BPF, which are just as harmful.